iliarakh/Term-Summary/summersummary.md

 Employee emp1(50000);
 cout << emp1.getSalary() << endl;
 ## Inheritance
 In OOP, there is a concept called inheritance.
 Inheritance allows one class to inherit the variables and member functions from another class.
 Inheritance prevents code duplication.
 This leads to more maintainable software.
 C++ also allows multi-level inheritance.
 This means a derived class can be a base class.
-Furthermore you can add a concept called virtual classes they  are used in virtual inheritance in a way of preventing multiple “instances” of a given class appearing in an inheritance hierarchy when using multiple inheritances.
+Furthermore you can add a concept called virtual what this does is adds a pointer to the class that holds a refreence to the implementing class(child).
+Down below is the syntax to properly write a virtual class, which creates a parent class(gym).
 ```cpp
 // Inheritance
 class Vehicle {